mburr-salesforce/lwr-recipes/packages/module-provider/README.md

 ### Module provider API

 The following sections go over each part of a module provider.
-See a full ES module provider example [here](./src/services/echo-provider.ts).

 #### `ModuleProvider` class

-Create a module provider by implementing the `ModuleProvider` interface provided by LWR.
+Create an ES module provider by implementing the `ModuleProvider` interface provided by LWR.
 Give the module provider a `name`.

 ```ts
 // src/services/es-custom-provider.ts